jhrozek/enhancements/enhancements/compliance-operator.md

 * Inspect the scan result on the high level (pass/fail/error)
 * Provide a way to collect the detailed results of the scan
-  * The results would list a way to remediate the gaps, typically by the means of deploying an MCO, a different way of changing cluster configuration or even a free-form recommendation text.
+  * The results would list a way to remediate the gaps, typically by the means of deploying certain manifests to OKD (e.g. a Machineconfig), a different way of changing cluster configuration or even a free-form recommendation text.

 ### Non-Goals